dart-archive/www.dartlang.org/src/site/tools/observatory/cpu-profile.markdown

 <img src="images/VM-tags-detail.png" alt="A list of the default VM tags, with the Script tag expanded">

-The first function listed under the script tag, `DynamicTree._query`, uses 6.53% of the entire Script category.
+The first function listed under the script tag, `DynamicTree._query`, used 11.23% of the entire Script category.
-Also, 2.42 of all samples were made while this function was executing.
+Also, 3.96% of all samples were made while this function was executing.

 This is a rather flat profile tree where the activity is distributed throughout the category&mdash;no single function is using most of the CPU time.